CederGroupHub/AutoEMX/README.md

 ## 📖 Citation

-If you use **AutoEMXSp** in your research, please cite the following publication:
+If you use **AutoEMX** in your research, please cite the following publication:

 > A. Giunto, Y. Fei, P. Nevatia, B. Rendy, N. Szymanski and G. Ceder;
 > *Accurate SEM‑EDS Quantification, Automation, and Machine Learning Enable High‑Throughput Compositional Characterization of Powders*, 2025.